 What Maritime Propulsion pointed out in its coverage last week was that with the use of LNG coming closer as an alternative fuel, and the impending encroachment of Emissions Control Area (ECA’s) on shipping as a whole, this ship, or something like it, is now much more likely to be built within ten years than when it was first announced.

 Of considerable note, there is NO children’s area or activities.
 I did not see a single child only a handful of older teens.
-Adults ran the gamut and I ran into a spry 93 year old several times and even saw a couple who may have been on a honeymoon.
-Since I was traveling over Easter I found the lack of kids pleasant when compared to Spring break trips I have taken with my own family.
+Adults ran the gamut.
+I ran into a spry 93 year old several times and even saw a couple who may have been on a honeymoon.
+Since I was traveling over Easter, I found the lack of kids pleasant when compared to Spring break trips I have taken with my own family.

 Le Club Voyage is the loyalty program.
 Of interest is that top level Celebrity and RCCL members are also afforded benefits on board.
-Since I am Diamond with RCCL I was given Discover status and received the following: sparkling wine in cabin, one complimentary bag of laundry, numerous party invitations and a complimentary internet package (237 minutes) and a complimentary mini-spa service on a selected evening.
+Since I am Diamond with RCCL, I was given Discover status and received the following: sparkling wine in cabin, one complimentary bag of laundry, numerous party invitations, a complimentary internet package (237 minutes) and a complimentary mini-spa service on a selected evening.

 Cabin selection is important on a ship this size.
-I do not suffer from the effects of motion at sea but if you do you would be well advised to select a midship cabin.
-Since I don’t have a problem with motion I would select a fantail cabin or the oceanview cat 6 for a standard cabin.
+I do not suffer from the effects of motion at sea, but if you do you would be well advised to select a midship cabin.
+Since I don’t have a problem with motion, I would select a fantail cabin or the oceanview Category 6 for a standard cabin.
 I prefer the aft suites and the SS compares to a JS on the newer RCCL ships.
 Only the higher categories accommodate 4 passengers.
 All standard cabins suffer from very cramped bathrooms with small showers.
 Even the suites have only a very small whirlpool tub.
-Inside cabins seem small at 157 square feet so if there is not too much differential it is worth the upgrade to a larger windowed cabin.
+Inside cabins seem small at 157 square feet, so if there is not too much differential it is worth the upgrade to a larger windowed cabin.

 A consistent strong point on this cruise is the pleasant and helpful staff.
-In chatting with several of them I was struck by how very complimentary there were of the company and all of the many things that are done to assure them that they are valued and appreciated.
+In chatting with several of them, I was struck by how very complimentary they were of the company and all of the many things that are done to assure them that they are valued and appreciated.
 This theme is thus easily extended to their guests who in turn feel valued and appreciated.

 Updates on our INCLUSIONS for 2012 Voyages: